-- Except for the ASC online course, participants are not required to have completed any other training programs to participate in the Level 1 coaching course, however, practical experience in motorcycle sport as a competitor, official or member of an entrant team and a sound understanding of motorcycle riding technique is a requirement.
+- Except for the Sport Australia online course, participants are not required to have completed any other training programs to participate in the Level 1 coaching course, however, practical experience in motorcycle sport as a competitor, official or member of an entrant team and a sound understanding of motorcycle riding technique is a requirement.

 - Before attending the 2 day Coaching Seminar, enrolled participants must register and complete the Sport Australia online courses.

 Completing the online course takes the place of the post seminar assignments that were a part of the accreditation requirements to progress to Level 1 accreditation.
 It also ensures that participants have a basic understanding of their role as a coach before attending the 2 Day Motorcycle Specific Coaching seminar.
 It generally takes about 2 to 3 hours to finish the on line course.

 The Level One coaching course is an introductory coaching course developed by Motorcycling Australia in conjunction with the Australian Coaching Council (ACC) and National Coaching Accreditation Scheme (NCAS).
 The course is approved and monitored by the ACC and NCAS.

 The introductory coaching course known as “LEVEL ONE COACHING” comprises of:

-- The ASC/DSR online course (to be completed by participant at least 5 days prior to attending the 2 day course in person)
+- The SportAus online course (to be completed by participant at least 5 days prior to attending the 2 day course in person)